Working in Angola

 Learning and development

-We will invest heavily to help you develop your personal and professional skills.
-You’ll have access to structured learning and development through a series of initiatives that we are taking in Upstream.
-These include our innovative eXcellence programme, learning and development provided by our global wells institute (GWI) and global projects institute (GPI), plus our state-of-the-art Upstream learning centre.
+We believe that our success in Angola is inherently linked to the development of our employees.
+That’s why we will invest heavily to help you develop your personal and professional skills in line with your interests and ambitions.
+You’ll have access to structured, world-class learning and development through a series of initiatives that we are taking in upstream.
+These include our innovative eXcellence programme, learning and development provided by our Global Wells Institute (GWI) and Global Projects Institute (GPI), plus our state-of-the-art upstream learning centre in Houston, Texas and Sunbury in the UK.

-Additional courses, online learning and mentors will also ensure your continuing development.
+Additional courses, online learning and mentors will also ensure you continue along a flexible career path.
 Where possible, we will support you to gain qualifications relevant to your field.
 Our performance management process will set clear, achievable objectives for you and help you to track your progress in achieving them.

 Diversity and inclusion

-People from different backgrounds and with different perspectives enrich our business.
+We work as one team, bringing together people from a range of backgrounds whose different perspectives enrich our business.
 That’s why we value diversity and inclusion.
-Everyone at BP is treated fairly and with respect, knows what is expected of them and is given every opportunity to realize their potential in a pleasant and supportive environment.
+Everyone at BP is treated fairly, with respect, and is encouraged to voice their opinion.
+Each member of the team knows what is expected of them and is given every opportunity to realize their potential in a pleasant, supportive and collaborative environment.

 |Luis de Sousaactive||Luis Cabralactive||Maria Camposactive||Mauro Gomesactive|